-I need to connect a USB device to my computer over a network connection.
-I’ve never worked with USB over Ethernet before and I’m unsure how to configure it.
+I need to connect a remote USB device to my computer over a network connection.
+The tricky thing is that I need it to appear as a local device without latency.
+It seems that a hardware solution can be an answer, but my remote location is really far away.
+I haven’t use USB over Ethernet software before and I’m unsure how to configure it.
 What steps do I need to follow to get it working?
 Are there special tools or software required?

 Exploring USB Over Ethernet: Your Options Explained